 The exchange rate is therefore a ratio of one currency against the other.
-Essentially, it is this ratio that you buying and selling in Forex trading.
+Essentially, it is this ratio that you buying and/or selling in Forex trading.

-The two currency’s that are being compared with one-another in an exchange rate is known as a currency pair (or a symbol in MT4).
+The two currency’s that are being compared with one-another in an exchange rate is known as a currency pair (or a symbol on the trading platform).

-As you can see that the price is:
+As you can see that the price to sell this currency pair is:

 How is a Currency Pair Composed?